Javran/poi-plugin-presortie/docs/Checklist.md

 - when `type` is `health`

-    This structure checks the percentage of HP for a specific target
+    This structure first count ships that satisfy `filterMethod` in the sortie fleet, then check the result number using `countMethod`.

     ```
     {
       type: 'health',
       target: <CheckTarget>,
-      method: <CheckMethod>, // valid range: 0~100
+      filterMethod: <CheckMethod>, // valid range: 0~100
+      countMethod: <CheckMethod>, // valid range: 0~6
+      ignoreUnlocked: <boolean>,
       id: <number>,
     }
     ```